 - Change Of Information: China has drawn a lot of criticism over its alleged cooperation with China on the search engine project (Dragonfly) by the censors.

-Antitrust controversy: Google has been involved in antitrust disputes for years by US and EU lawmakers.
+Antitrust controversy: Google has been involved in antitrust disputes for years with US and EU lawmakers.
 Anti-EU antitrust regulators fined EUR 5 billion which Google has sought to challenge.

 - Censorship Policy: Google has not managed to protect itself from backlash over its censorship policy.
-Many whistle blowers have started leaking on its political, ideological leanings.
+Many whistle-blowers have started leaking about its political, and ideological leanings.